Marattiaceae: Genera

 Several other genera have been named in the Marattiaceae, namely: Archangiopteris, Clementea, Macroglossum, Protangiopteris, Protomarattia and Psilodochea.
 These are currently treated as synonyms of Angiopteris.

 Evolutionary history

-Marattiaceae are considered one of the most primitive living lineages of ferns.
+Marattiaceae are one of the earliest branching lineages of ferns.
 The earliest members of the family appeared during the Carboniferous, over 300 million years ago.
 The group has an extensive fossil record extending from the Carboniferous into the Jurassic, but post-Jurassic records are scarce.